Sequential Experimental Design for X-Ray CT Using Deep Reinforcement Learning: Introduction

 We also leverage deep reinforcement learning to address the aforementioned challenges in our work but we focus on the application of industrial, in-line CT inspection instead of medical CT: We are considering very few scan angles ($<$ 10), simple image features, but a potentially large inter-subject variation due to arbitrary placement and changing samples.
 For these reasons, we diverge from \cite{shen2022learning} by using the reconstruction space as the main state variable, avoiding problems caused by the increasing number of measurements.
 Due to this we use very different network architectures to parameterize the learned policy.
 By employing a deep reinforcement learning approach, we can train the policy to facilitate adaptive angle selection, offering a more efficient alternative to solving the high-dimensional, non-convex, bi-level optimization problem.
 Figure (\ref{fig:RL_concept}) illustrates the proposed reinforcement learning approach for X-ray CT to solve this OED problem.

-The contributions of this work include a novel formulation of the angle selection problem as a POMDP, the use of the Actor-Critic approach from the field of reinforcement learning to address the OED problem, and the development of an adaptive approach that can be fast applied in in-line CT applications.
+The contributions of this work include a novel formulation of the angle selection problem as a Partially Observable Markov Decision Process (POMDP), the use of the Actor-Critic approach from the field of reinforcement learning to address the OED problem, and the development of an adaptive approach that can be fast applied in in-line CT applications.

 The structure of this paper is as follows.
 In section \rom{2}, we present the background on CT reconstruction, Bayesian OED, and reinforcement learning.
 In section \rom{3}, we discuss the formulation of this experimental design as a POMDP and describe the computation of the policy gradient using the Actor-Critic approach.
 We provide a set of numerical experiments in section \rom{4} to assess the performance of our proposed method.
 Finally, in section \rom{5} and section \rom{6}, we discuss and summarize our findings.